friflo/Friflo.Json.Fliox/Engine/README.md

 ![new](docs/images/new.svg) in **v3.0.0-preview.1**

 **Friflo.Engine.ECS** enables efficient search of indexed component values.
-This enables **full text search** by using `string` as the indexed component type like in the example below.
+This enables **full-text search** by using `string` as the indexed component type like in the example below.
 Any type can be used as indexed component type.
 E.g. int, long, float, Guid, DateTime, enum, ... .
 A search / query for a specific value executes in O(1).